vighneshiyer/research-notes/chisel-recipes.md

 # Chisel Recipes

+## 3/23/2023

+- Got a basic strict I/O equivalence formal test working with DecoupledGCD (handwritten against the recipe version)
+    - Found a mismatch on the initial value of ready - this is a true mismatch
+    - This can be rectified by using doWhile

 ## 3/15/2023

 - Write a unit test that has a whileloop whose body takes multiple cycles and we should validate that 'active' stays high for the entire duration of the loop and body